Fcmam5/state-of-dz-swe-2024/website/docs/insights/education-and-learning.md

 </details>

-We see that the minimum admission score is raising, the higher success rate in baccalaureate, the higher admission score is.
+We see that the minimum admission score is rising, the higher success rate in baccalaureate, the higher admission score is.

 Note that universities have different requirements ([see results for 2023](https://www.esi.dz/wp-content/uploads/2023/08/Moyennes-minimales-BAC2023.pdf)).